 A well-balanced diet boosts your brain health

 Food may be the foundation for a healthy body, but can it affect your brain?
-While there's no concrete proof that certain foods will either help or harm your brain, there's no denying that the health of your brain is directly linked to the health of your body.
-For that reason, Todd Levine, MD, an HonorHealth neurologist, says healthy eating ultimately boosts brain health.
+Absolutely!
+In fact, diet is the number one risk factor for preventable disease and premature death worldwide.
+For that reason, Shad Marvasti, MD, the director of HonorHealth Integrative Medicine, says healthy eating ultimately boosts brain health.

 Antioxidants